What is Neighborhood Watch?

-The program, managed nationally by the National Sheriffs’ Association with help from the Department of Justice and local law enforcement, focuses on “eyes-and-ears” training for neighborhoods.
+Neighborhood watch programs are managed nationally by the National Sheriffs’ Association with help from the Department of Justice and local law enforcement.
+They focus on being the “eyes-and-ears” for neighborhoods.
 Plus, signs posted around the neighborhood help deter would-be criminals.
 Communities involved in these programs work with local police, but have no authority to make arrests or take actions typically reserved for peace officers.

 Weapons are not part of the watch program and are discouraged, even though local laws and permits may give a volunteer the legal authority to carry a gun (either openly or concealed).